xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 3. Add **DbSet** property to every one of the models that you made in the previous task.
 4. **override** the **OnConfiguring** method to use **SqlExpress**.

-   >**Results** After completing this exercise, you will have finished the Dal layer
+   >**Results** After completing this exercise, you will have finished the DAL layer.

 ### Exercise 2: Query your database

 #### Scenario

-In this exercise you will use the Dal class libary to create a new Console Application to display all the data from the database.
+In this exercise you will use the DAL class libary to create a new Console Application to display all the data from the database.